IIIF/cookbook-recipes/recipe/0014-accompanyingcanvas/index.md

 In the example, the main Canvas contains audio of a performance of Gustav Mahler's Symphony No. 3 and the `accompanyingCanvas` contains an image of a page from the score.

-{% include manifest_links.html viewers="Clover, Aviary, Theseus, TIFY" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Clover, Aviary, Theseus" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config="data-line='20-58'"%}